-What is the BBC micro:bit?The BBC micro:bit is a pocket-sized computer that you can code, customise and control – simply switch it on and programme it to light up, sync with other devices, and make your very own BBC micro:bit ideas, games and apps come to life.
-The BBC microbit project builds on the legacy of the seminal BBC Micro, which was put into the majority of schools in the 1980s and was instrumental in the careers of so many of today’s technology pioneers.
+The BBC micro:bit is a pocket-sized computer that you can code, customise and also control.
+Simply switch it on and programme it.
+Make your very own BBC micro:bit ideas, games and also apps come to life.
+The BBC microbit project builds on the legacy of the BBC Micro.
+The BBC micro was put into the majority of schools in the 1980s and was instrumental in the careers of so many of today’s technology pioneers.

-The deviceThe BBC micro:bit is a pocket-sized computer that you can code, customise and control to bring your digital ideas, games and apps to life.
+The BBC micro:bit is a pocket-sized computer that you can code, customise and control to bring your digital ideas, games and apps to life.
 With 25 red LEDs to light up, simply switch it on, code it, light it up and tell it what you want it to do.
 Create anything from games, animations and scrolling stories - all you need is imagination and creativity.
 Other features include a built-in compass, motion detector, BLE and rings to connect sensors, so you can plug the BBC micro:bit in to your life.
 Use it as a games controller, or count your footsteps each day.
 Measure temperature, moisture or control a motor.
 The easy to use software means you can code something simple in seconds.

-Early feedback from teachers has shown that it encourages independent learning, gives pupils a strong sense of achievement, and can inspire those who are not usually interested in computers to be creative with it.
+Early feedback from teachers has shown that it encourages independent learning.
+It also gives pupils a strong sense of achievement.
+It and can inspire those who are not usually interested in computers to be creative with them.
 Inspirational broadcast content on CBBC and elsewhere, live BBC Learning lessons and other educational online content from the BBC and partners will help support teachers, parents and children to get the most out of the device.

 Giving away 1,000,000 BBC micro:bits to every child in the UK this autumn is just the beginning.
-The BBC micro:bit's technical specifications will be open-sourced, so they can be used by others without restriction, stimulating the market for the BBC micro:bit ecosystem and entry level coding devices and ensuring others can carry the legacy forward.
+The BBC micro:bit's technical specifications will be open-sourced.
+This means that they can be used by others without restriction, stimulating the market for the BBC micro:bit ecosystem and entry-level coding devices and ensuring others can carry the legacy forward.

 ©Kitronik Ltd – You may print this page & link to it, but must not copy the page or part thereof without Kitronik's prior written consent.